Tesla Cybertruck: Range, battery, and charging

-The battery is claimed to charge at a maximum rate of 350 kW at charging stations capable of supplying 800 V DC power.
-Tesla claims that up to 128 or 136 mi (tri-motor or dual-motor versions, respectively) of range can be added in 15 minutes of charging at 400 V DC.
+The battery is stated to charge at a maximum rate of 350 kW at charging stations capable of supplying 800 V DC power.
+Tesla states that up to 128 or 136 mi (tri-motor or dual-motor versions, respectively) of range can be added in 15 minutes of charging at 400 V DC.
 The onboard charger can accept AC power at a maximum rate of 11.5 kW at 240 V, 48 A. The 800 V split-pack battery is composed of two 400 V batteries; contactors connect them in parallel for compatibility with widespread 400 V DC charging infrastructure.
 The service menu shows the current state of "Series" or "Parallel" (High Voltage/Charging).

 Cancelled range extender

-When the Cybertruck was unveiled in 2019, Tesla projected versions would be offered with up to 500 mi of range.
-However, the production model released in late 2023 fell far short, offering a maximum of 340 mi.
-To bridge the gap between concept and actual range, Tesla announced an optional "range extender" to be offered in the future: a 50 kWh battery pack that would be installed in the truck bed.
+When the Cybertruck was unveiled in 2019, Tesla said versions would be offered with up to 500 mi of range.
+However, the production model released only offered a range of 340 mi.
+To bridge the gap, Tesla announced a future optional "range extender": a 50 kWh battery pack that would be installed in the truck bed.
 Occupying about one-third of the cargo area, the module was expected to add 120 to 130 mi of range.

-At the launch of sales in 2023, Tesla began accepting a US$2,000 deposit from customers interested in the extender.
+At the launch of sales in 2023, Tesla began accepting a $2,000 deposit for the extender.
 However, by April 2025, the option was removed from Tesla’s website, and in May, customers were notified by email that Tesla no longer planned to offer the range extender and that deposits would be refunded.